thephpleague/period/docs/4.0/chart/labels.md

 # Setting the Dataset labels

-By default you are required to provide a label per item present in a `Dataset` object.
+By default you are required to provide a label for each item present in a `Dataset` object.
 The package provides a `LabelGenerator` interface that ease generating labels for stroking.

-A `LabelGenerator` implementing class is needed for the following methods

-- The `Dataset::fromItems`, to create a new instance from a `Sequence` object;
+A `LabelGenerator` implementing class is needed for the `Dataset::fromItems` named constructor, to create a new instance from a collection of `Period` and/or `Sequence` objects;
-- The `Dataset::withLabels` to update the associated labels in the current instance;

 <p class="message-notice">By default when using <code>Dataset::fromItems</code> if no <code>LabelGenerator</code> class is supplied the <code>LatinLetter</code> label generator will be used.</p>